By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

-Have you ever had someone make your day and you responded with, “you’re just too kind!” ?
+Have you ever had someone make your day and you responded with: “you’re just too kind!” ?
 Kindness is being friendly, generous and considerate.
-Kindness is ALWAYS a choice.
-And, if we’re truly kind, this positive behavior happens freely with no expectations of any kind of outcome.
-Being kind is a selfless act that flows from love and goodness.
-Those who are kind by nature experience all of the reciprocation they need right inside themselves.
-It’s the mere feel-good action that comes from the satisfaction of knowing you’ve caused something positive for someone outside of yourself.
+This positive behavior happens freely with no expectations of any outcome.
+Being kind is a selfless act, and those who are kind by nature experience all of the reciprocation they need within themselves.
+It’s merely the satisfaction of knowing you’ve caused something positive for someone outside of yourself.
 Especially during this challenging year we’re in, everyone can use a little extra kindness in their life.

-There’s no protocol for kindness in any public gathering places such as school, the workplace, stores or the highway.
-Allowing others to be the barometer for our own good or bad day happens all too easily.
+There’s no protocol for kindness in public gathering places such as school, the workplace, stores or the highway.
+Allowing others to be the barometer for our own mood happens all too easily.
 We’ve all experienced levels of anger, bullying and just plain rude behavior.
-It’s unfortunate when others behave badly and it can impact our wellbeing for the day when it happens.
+It’s unfortunate when the actions of others impact our wellbeing negatively.
 So, how can we strive for more kindness in our world?
 The good news is—science shows that kindness can be learned.
-Here are my favorite things to keep in mind:

 On World Kindness Day (or any time you need a mood lifter), consider trying one of these random acts of kindness:

 - Give an unexpected gift, and expect nothing in return.

 - Bake cookies and give them away to neighbors.

 - Forgive mistakes.